 - 2022Jan19 (YYYYAbbrMonthDD)

 - 19 Jan, 2022 (DD AbbrMonth, YYYY)

 - 2022, January 19th (YYYY, Month DD)

-MindBridge can detect many date formats, but switching from MM/DD/YYYY to YY-DD-MM throughout the file can lead to import errors, while switching between formats, such as MM/DD/YY and DD/MM/YY, may cause MindBridge to read the data incorrectly.
+MindBridge supports many date formats, but switching between formats (like MM/DD/YYYY to YY-DD-MM) throughout the file can lead to import errors, while switching between formats, such as MM/DD/YY and DD/MM/YY, may cause MindBridge to read the data incorrectly.